Need help or answers regarding I-Corps at TLA? Let us know, we’re here to help.

 To be eligible, your technology needs to be backed by an I-Corps team, composed of an Academic Lead (a primary investigator), Entrepreneurial Lead (a student or post-doc), and a Mentor (a businessperson experienced with commercializing technologies).
 For teams applying to Tech Launch Arizona’s site program, we can help match you with an experienced mentor.
 Finally, your technology needs to be early-stage, with under $75,000 in total investment and no SBIR or STTR awards.

 The I-Corps Site program is based at affiliated universities, such as the University of Arizona.
-This is a three-week program, with cohorts meeting twice a week.
+This is a six-week program, with cohorts meeting once a week.
 Participants are awarded up to $3,000 for customer discovery, and are required to interview at least 12 potential customers within a two-month period.

 Alternatively, the I-Corps Teams program awards participants $50,000 for customer discovery and the development of a minimum viable product.
 Ten-thousand dollars of that is reserved for travel expenses and registration in the I-Corps Teams courses, which require 15 hours-a-week of coursework over two months.
 This includes a three-day immersion session, five weekly webinars, and a final two-day “lessons learned” session.
 Over the course of the Teams program, participants must interview at least 100 customers.
 To apply for the I-Corps Teams program, applicants must have had NSF funding in the past five years; participation in the I-Corps Sites program counts as NSF funding.
 Completing this program increases your likelihood of successfully completing an NSF SBIR/STTR application.